metamorph-inc/openmeta-mms/docs/ledtutorial/ledtutorial.rst

 ---------------

-To view all the results of this tutorial you should install Autodesk EAGLE as described in the :ref:`integrateddomains` chapter.
-You will still be able to complete the whole tutorial without EAGLE if you choose not to install it.
+To view all the results of this tutorial you should install Autodesk EAGLE as described in the :ref:`eda` subchapter.
+If you choose not to install EAGLE, you will still be able to complete the whole tutorial.

 Downloading the Tutorial Zip File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~